 The aim of MIRA.mov is to create a new circuit for the exploration of the various aspects of digital creativity and its current trends, showcasing the work of emerging and renowned artists who explore the moving image.

-MIRA.mov, set to take place weekly during September, October, November and December 2020 – with two screenings per session – will feature premieres and immersive projections curated by MIRA and created specifically for the series, in addition to a conference programme.
+MIRA.mov, set to take place every Thursday from September 2020 –with two screenings per session– will feature premieres and immersive projections curated by MIRA and created specifically for the series, in addition to a conference programme.

 This new series will be held at IDEAL (C/ Dr. Trueta, 196.
 Barcelona),the first centre in southern Europe dedicated to the production and exhibition of digital arts, and of which MIRA is part of the artistic programming team.

 MIRA.mov will feature exclusive premieres – curated by MIRA and created specifically for the series – by various artists including:

 –> MSHR, an artistic collective that explores systems composed of sound, light, sculpture, software and circuits.
 They will premiere “Material Sentience Habitat Ring”, a poetic simulation of reality, created digitally and reflected via software and our consciousness.